n0924/PromiseKeeper/README.md

 - As a user, I want to be able to delete items that are no longer wanted/needed
-- As a user, I want to be able to see the amount that was spent on Needed goods, wanted good, and in total
+- As a user, I want to be able to see the amount that was spent on needed goods, wanted good, and in total
 - As a user I want to be able to see the amount that was spent above budget
 - As a user I want to be able to see a list of  items